datawire/ambassador-docs/docs/cloud/latest/service-catalog/howtos/organize-service-catalog.md

 ---
-description: ""
+description: "Manage your Service Groups | Ambassador Cloud"
-title: ""
+title: "Learn how to manage your service catalog to easily view all of your services and group them so that they are organized and accessible in a single place."
 ---

 # Service Group Management

-Microservice applications may span many namespaces or environments making them difficult to visualise and manage.
-The service catalog allows you to list all of your services so that they are organised and accessible in a single place.
+The service catalog allows you to view all of your services and group them so that they are organized and accessible in a single place.

 This guide describes how to use [service groups](/docs/cloud/latest/service-catalog/concepts/service-groups) to help you to visualize and manage your environments.